nathanielc/morgoth/sphinx/started.rst

    $ ./morgoth -c myproject.yaml

-The process should remain in the foreground and print out some simple debug messages.
+The process should remain in the foreground and print out some simple log messages.

 Send graphite data to Morgoth